Kimserey/BlogArchive/20160712_manage_mutable_state_actors_mailboxprocessor.md

 ## Conclusion

+The technique exposed in this tutorial is generic enough to be used in a lot of scenarios.
+A configuration global state is a very common one.
 `MailboxProcessor` being built into F#, it is one of the best way to handle shared mutable state in an F# application.
 Concurrency issues are always tricky so I rather leave it to the system to optimise for it as much as I can.
 I hope this tutorial was useful, let me know if you liked it.
 As always if you have any question leave it here or hit me on Twitter [@Kimserey_Lam](https://twitter.com/Kimserey_Lam).